magicalsoup/Highschool/Grade 9/Math.md

 >> ```Y-intercept Form```: **y = mx + b**
 >> ```Point-slope Form```: **y<sub>2</sub>-y<sub>1</sub> = m(x<sub>2</sub>-x<sub>1</sub>)**
 >> The slope of a vertical lines is undefined
->> The sloope of a horizontal line is 0
+>> The slope of a horizontal line is 0
 >> Parallel lines have the ```same slope```
 >> Perpendicular slopes are negative reciprocals